 Speakers Doctors 2.0 & You 2015

-We are proud to announce the first confirmed speakers for June 2015, as we continue to review applications and work on a brand-new program.
+Confirmed speakers for June 2015 will be regularly announced, as we continue to review applications and work on a brand-new program.

 Nathalie Beslay - Law Firm ownerAs a lawyer since 1996 in France, Nathalie Beslay has developed a legal expertise in electronic health , advising institutions, pharmaceuticals, service industry, technical operators, insurance companies on the dematerialization of health data and services.
 Attorney Beslay established her own law firm dedicated to health in 2003.
 Her expertise is based on a deep knowledge and experience of regulatory and legal constraints, on the understanding of administrative procedures, of health care professions, their challenge and risks and the understanding of applied technologies.
 Nathalie Beslay is a regular speaker on the subject of eHealth and legal constraints.
 At Doctors 2.0, she will be prepared to answer questions about regulatory constraints on health care, social media, and web 2.0 tools.

-Vanessa Carter - Patient Advocacy: Facial DifferenceVanessa Carter is a facial difference patient advocate, producing, amongst others, her own blog.
-She is also the moderator of @hcsmSA (#hcsmSA) and has been in advertising for 19 years.
+Vanessa Carter - Patient Advocacy: Facial DifferenceVanessa Carter is a facial difference patient advocate and digital health activist, with her own blog.
+She is also the founder of @hcsmSA (#hcsmSA) and has been in advertising for 19 years.
 Her vision is to promote the development of better patient-centered websites, patient education, searchability and online access to treatmen.
-Vanessa is director of Artext Medical Websites who specialize in medical website design as well as health care social media.
+Vanessa is director of Artext Medical Websites (www.medicalwebsites.co.za) who specialize in medical website design as well as health care social media.
 Artext was nominated as top 25 entrepreneur at the NSBC awards in 2013 and is a member of the Hello Healthcare Network.
 She is also an ambassador for various other international institutes.

 Larry Chu - Stanford Medicine xDr.
 Larry Chu is a practicing physician who runs the Anesthesia Informatics and Media (AIM) lab at Stanford University.
 He is an Associate Professor of Anesthesia on the faculty of the Stanford University School of Medicine.
 Dr. Chu is the Executive Director of Stanford Medicine X, a conference that explores how emerging technologies advance the practice of medicine, improve health, and empower patients to be active participants in their own care.
 Stanford Medicine X is a "sister" conference to Doctors 2.0 & You.
 Dr. Chu also studies how information technologies can be used to improve medical education; he collaborates with researchers in simulation and computer science at Stanford regarding cognitive aids to health care outcomes.
 Dr. Chu has an NIH-funded clinical research laboratory where he studies opioid analgesic tolerance and physical dependence.